ds21h/LightAPI/README.md

 # LightAPI

 This module exposes the REST API of the Lights application.
-It runs as a servlet in a webserver (TomCat) on the same server as LightSwitch.
+It runs as a servlet in a webserver (TomEE) on the same server as LightSwitch.
 For an overview please see repository Lights.

 The project structure is that of NetBeans 12.4/Maven.